rittmananalytics/marketing_intern_trial/README.md

 # Introduction

 This trial project simulates real-world working conditions as a marketing intern as closely as possible by:
-- Covering the end-to-end process of developing and executing a social media campaign
+- Covering the end-to-end process of developing and executing a social media and email marketing campaign
 - Using services, data, and tools similar to or the same as we use on marketing campaigns
 - Providing practical deliverables to evaluate your marketing and strategic thinking.